Chorlton-on-Medlock: Landmarks

 The façade of the former Chorlton-on-Medlock Town Hall can be seen at its original location on Cavendish Street.
-The building, with its Doric portico, dates from 1830–31 and was designed by Richard Lane.
+The building, with its Doric portico, dates from 1830 to 1831 and was designed by Richard Lane.
 In Nelson Street the former home of the Pankhurst family is now the Pankhurst Centre.
 The Ormond Building of the Manchester Metropolitan University was originally the home of the Chorlton Union Board of Guardians (responsible under the 1834 Poor Law for most of what is now south Manchester).
 Next to the town hall building is the original building of the Manchester College of Art (1880–81: architect George Tunstal Redmayne) in a Gothic Revival style.

 Further down Oxford Road are the University of Manchester (frontage built 1888–1902), the former Manchester Royal Eye Hospital (1886), Manchester Royal Infirmary (1908) and the Whitworth Art Gallery (1898–1908).